Temperature extremes inhibit a mini split system's ability to function effectively.

-To cool an area, a mini split system must remove heat from the inside air, and reject it to the air outside.
+To cool an area, a mini-split system must remove heat from the inside air, and eject it to the air outside.
 To heat an area, it must remove heat from the outside air and deliver it to the air on the inside.

-Extremely high outdoor temperatures make it difficult for an air conditioner to reject heat, and as outdoor temperatures drop below freezing, absorbing heat also becomes more difficult.
-In either case, this causes a decline in both efficiency and performance.
+Extremely high and low outdoor temperatures make it difficult for an air conditioner to eject or absorb heat, resulting in a decline in both performance and efficiency.

 Where you install your outdoor condenser will greatly impact how well it operates in the winter.

-It's also best practice to elevate the unit, so that it's high enough off the ground to stay above anticipated snowfall.
+It's also a best practice to elevate the unit so that it's high enough off the ground to stay above anticipated snowfall.

 Improving Heating Function in Cold Climates

 Repairs associated with ice build-up in a drain pan can cost as much as $1,000 or more.
-To prevent this kind of damage, it is strongly recommended to use a drain pan heater when using a mini split for heating in areas that experience subfreezing temperatures.
+To prevent this kind of damage, it is strongly recommended to use a mini split drain pan heater for heating in areas that experience subfreezing temperatures.